1st winter storm of season rolling through Montana, Dakotas

 The system started with a round of freezing drizzle that made driving tricky in the Dakotas.
-It led to a chain reaction crash that totaled a state trooper's vehicle and closed Interstate 94 in eastern North Dakota for several hours Wednesday night and shut down I-29 in eastern North Dakota on Thursday morning.
+It led to a chain reaction crash that totaled a state trooper's vehicle and closed Interstate 94 in eastern North Dakota for several hours Wednesday night and shut down I-29 in eastern North Dakota for a few hours on Thursday morning.

-Both interstates have reopened but travel was expected to become nearly impossible in some stretches due to whiteout conditions, the National Weather Service said.
-Flight delays and cancellations were being posted at airports across the region.

-The storm was already hammering central North Dakota on Thursday morning.
-Jacqueline Swiftbird, a cashier at the Flying J truck stop in Mandan, said a semi-trailer that had been hauling other vehicles was stuck outside her window.
-She said she was the only cashier who could make it into work and that she picked up employees for restaurants and other shops in the travel center.
+Travel was hazardous throughout southern North Dakota by Thursday afternoon, when I-94 was closed from Dickinson in the west to Jamestown in the east, a distance of about 200 miles (322 kilometers).
+The move was due to zero visibility, blowing snow and icy conditions.
+Officials also warned of impassable secondary roads.

 People are also reading…